-Kerala declares coronavirus a ‘state disaster’ as 3 test positive
+Kerala declares coronavirus as ‘state disaster’ after 3 test positive

 Thiruvananthapuram, Feb 03: The Kerala government on Monday, 3 February, declared coronavirus a 'state disaster' after the third person tested positive for the virus in Kasargod.